 4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by RISD to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-4605.

 RISD reserves the right to cancel courses, or to alter fees, scheduling or staffing of courses.
 If a particular program or course is cancelled, students are informed of the course cancellation as far in advance as possible.

 Withdrawals + Refunds

 To officially withdraw, submit written notification either by email to firstname.lastname@example.org, in person, by mail or fax.
-Refunds are calculated according to the schedules below, and are based on the date the written request is received in the CE Office or, if mailed, the date of the postmark.
+Refunds are calculated according to the schedule below, and are based on the date the written request is received in the CE Office or, if mailed, the date of the postmark.
 Refunds may take up to six weeks to process.
-Refunds are issued in the form of a check and payable to the student.
-For international students paying via FlyWire, refunds are processed via the original form of payment in FlyWire.
+Refunds are issued in the form of a check payable to the student or if the student pays by Flywire, a payment will be issued to the original payment method.
 Failure to properly withdraw from a course results in a permanent grade of F on the student’s record.

-Important: Simply notifying the instructor or failing to complete a course does not constitute official withdrawal.
+Important: Simply notifying the instructor or failing to complete a course does not constitute an official withdrawal.